juantreses/phpCityOOPRefactor/ReadMe.md

 PHP City OOP Refactor

-Please create your own root.php and passwd.php in the lib folder, according to the format of the example files.
+Please create your own root.php and passwd.php in the lib folder, according to the format of the example_passwd.php and example_root.php files.

 ROOT:
-make a new file root.php copy the last line of this script and change te folder to your root folder dont include the root.php in the repo. copy the line in root.php in the lib directory
+1.	make a new file root.php copy the last line of this script and change te folder to your root folder
+2.	dont include the root.php in the repo
+3.	copy the line in root.php in the lib directory

 PASSWD:
 1. Fill in your data